BME-MIT-IET/iet-hf-2022-en-muck/doc/Manual Testing.md

 4 3 9 1
 ```

-after compiling the training set we compare the input values and the values inside of training test set ratings entries and if both values are equal we successfully initialized the training set struct and we would have a sparse matrix of ratings inside of it , then we release its memory and we check again to see if we dont have memory leakage .
+after compiling the training set we compare the input values and the values of training test set ( ratings matrix attribute ) and if both values are equal we successfully initialized the training set therefore we would have a sparse matrix (ratings) inside of our training set , then we release its memory and we check to see if we dont have memory leakage .

 # test_sparse_matrix

 this struct handles converting a coefficient matric into a sparse matrix
 first we declare size of test input matrix then we declare a coo_matrix_t type pointer with the chosen size
-and we initialize it with zeros, then we choose a random value between 0-30 and we enter this value into the matrix in random rows and columns positions (if random position is already filled we try anpther time until we find a free spot ) and we print these values to the console as you can see bellow :
+and we initialize it with zeros, then we choose a random value between 0-30 and we enter this value into the matrix in random rows and columns positions (if random position is already filled we try another random spot again until we find a free spot ) then we print these values to the console as you can see bellow :

 ```